rb201/weather-app/README.md

 ##### AWS CDK
-The CDK was used exetensibly at my previous work, so I just wanted to refresh.
-Although I truly dislike CloudFormation, I did enjoy the power of CDK.
+The CDK (Python) was used exetensibly at my previous work, so I just wanted to refresh.
+Although I truly dislike CloudFormation, I found AWSCDK quite powerful.

+### Notes
+This project continues to expand and has a lot of moving pieces - some of which is unfinished - but I can not wait until it is 'finished'.
+So this will be a work in progress as I start looking for work.
+Unsurpringly, this project was not easy - there was so much debugging and troubleshooting and research, which can't really be seen from the eyes of a person who looks at this repo for the first time.
+I hope this repo can display a bit of what I can do